SmartPracticeschool/llSPS-INT-244-AI-Powered-News-Search-App-Level-1-/README.md

 To make it work you can use any flow editor which is able to understand .json format.
 The API key and URL are needed to change by your own API key and URL .
 The process of integration it with slack bot is provided in pdf file provided.
+The output structure and slack bot working is shown in the short video file provided in repository.
 Use the code and work oon!!!